Debt | Definition, Etymology, Synonyms & Antonyms

 What is an example of a debt?

 An example of a debt could be a student loan.
 Let’s say Sarah borrows $30,000 from a bank to fund her college education.
-The $30,000 represents her debt, and she has an obligation to repay that amount to the bank over time, usually with interest.
+The $30,000 represents her debt, and she must repay that amount to the bank over time, usually with interest.

 Explore A-Z Nouns List: